ShiinaKochiya/angelina-chan-sc/README.md

 # Angelina-chan

-An Arknights operator stats and fun Discord bot by Sakura Kaslana, for "The W kult".
+An Arknights operator stats and fun Discord bot by Sakura Kaslana for "The W kult".
 Not ready for deployment on other servers yet.
+Requires Node v17 to run.

 Installation (for testing):
 1. Clone this repo
+2. Run `npm install`
-2. Change the bot token in `./src/data/config.json`.
+3. Change the bot token in `./src/data/config.json`.
-3. Run `npm start`
+4. Run `npm start`

 Configuration (`./src/data/config.json`)
 - 'token': bot token